 Missouri Historical Review 43 (April 1949): 284-287.

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The State Historical Society holds several books about the history of mining, mining accidents, and mining heritage in Missouri.
 To view a refined search on mining history in Missouri, simply add the subject term “Mining and Mineral Industries" to your search.

 - Moses Austin - A prominent figure in Missouri’s mining history, Moses Austin was an important businessman and community builder on the American frontier.
 He improved transportation, trade links, and mining methods at sites such as Potosi in Washington County and Herculaneum in Jefferson County.
 Austin brought national attention to the mineral wealth of Missouri.